You are here

 Example: You currently live in Ianni and you would like to live in Oakland and you don’t have a specific individual you wish to live with.

 Step Four: Meal Plan Selection:

 After housing has been selected, each student must log into the portal to finalize their meal plan selection for next year.
 A group leader can only select meal plans for themselves – they cannot select meal plans for others in their group.
-If a student fails to finalize their meal plan selection, they will be assigned to the 19 meals per week plan by default.
+If a student fails to finalize their meal plan selection, they will be assigned to the unlimited meal plan by default.